Germany’s stock market just hit a new record high despite a faltering economy. What gives? - KESQ

 London (CNN) — Germany’s benchmark stock index opened at an all-time high Wednesday as investors’ growing confidence that interest rates will soon be cut outweighs worries that the country may be suffering a recession.

 The previous day, the DAX closed at a record high of 16,533 points — only for that peak to be beaten Wednesday when trading began.
-By 11.46 a.m.
-ET, the DAX was up 0.9% on the day at 16,679 points.
+The index closed 0.7% higher on the day at 16,656 points, a new record high.

 The index, comprising the 40 most valuable companies in Europe’s biggest economy, has been climbing more or less steadily since late October.
 At the end of that month, official estimates showed that inflation in the 20 countries using the euro had slowed sharply, hitting its lowest level in more than two years.